 - Copy the patched_boot.img from the internal storage to your PC inside the adb and fastboot directory.

 - In the ADB and Fastboot folder, hold the SHIFT key and right-click on an empty space, and select “Open PowerShell window here”.

 - Now boot your device into Fastboot Mode and connect it to PC.

 - Type the below command in the command window to install Magisk and root your Android device.

 fastboot flash boot patched_boot.img

-- Devices with A/B partition system, use the below commands.
+- Devices with an A/B partition system, use the below commands.

 fastboot flash boot_a patched_boot.img